HenrikSamuelsson/C_Plus_Plus_Primer/Definitions.md

 **struct** Keyword used to setup a structure holding a group of data elements grouped together under one name.
 T
 -
+**temporary** Anonymous object automatically created while evaluating an expression.
+Exist until the entire expression, that the temporary is part of, have been evaluated.
 **template** Feature that supports generic types in functions and classes.
 Allows a function or class to work on many different data types without being rewritten for each one.
 **trailing return type** Function declaration syntax that ends with an arrow (->) and then finally the return type.
 Added to the language to support some special template cases but can also be used for more mundane function declarations.
 **type qualifier** Keywords that provide additional information about the variables they precede.
 The possible type qualifiers in C++ are const, volatile, and restrict.